pabloripoll/docker-mariadb-10.11/README.md

 # Container data for docker-compose.yml
-PROJECT_TITLE="MARIADB"   # <- this name will be prompt for Makefile recipes PROJECT_ABBR="mdb1"       # <- part of the service image tag - useful if similar services are running
+PROJECT_TITLE="MARIADB"   # <- this name will be prompt for Makefile recipes PROJECT_ABBR="mdb1"       # <- part of the service image tag - useful inside a cluster

 # Database container
 PROJECT_DB_HOST="127.0.0.1"                 # <- for this project is not necessary